 If you’re nervous about the slopes higher up the mountain, as this resort reaches a whopping 3,600m; don’t worry as you can always get the lift back down!
 But going up is a must just for the views alone, we can honestly say it is breath taking.

-We hope after reading this it has got you looking forward to your next adventure, so why not make it skiing in the French Alps!
+We hope after reading this it has got you looking forward to your next adventure, so why not make it skiing in the French Alps with a trip to Paris!
+You can read more about what to do in the French capital in our Paris guide.
 If you head for the slopes then make sure you let us know how it goes on our Facebook and Twitter pages.